 Tortious Interference.
 It's a term that is - and has- been thrown around in rather cavalier fashion, as a way of saying the other side impinged on your turf.
 But it is first and foremost a term that has legal significance, it is somewhat of a hybrid between a number of different legal doctrines, and therefore shares - or borrows - from them, that has led to a significant amount of confusion in defining exactly what tortious interference is - and what it isn't.

 And let this serve to disabuse you of any mistaken pre-conceived notions you may have about proving one of these claims in New York: it is by no means a simple thing.

 Since these claims inherently require analysis - and at least some speculation - as to how at least 3 different parties would have acted under slightly different circumstances (i.e., without the tortious interference), it becomes apparent that proving a tortious interference claim is far from easy.
-To the contrary, it can prove extremely challenging, primarily because of one doctrine:
+On the contrary, it can prove extremely challenging, primarily because of one doctrine: